micmejia/bible-dump/NKJV/Genesis/Gen 32.md

 So He said to him, "What _is_ your name?"
 He said, "Jacob."

 ###### 28
-And He said, "Your name shall no longer be called Jacob, but [^i]Israel; for you have struggled with God and with men, and have prevailed."
+And He said, "Your name shall no longer be called Jacob, but Israel; for you have struggled with God and with men, and have prevailed."

 ###### 29
 Then Jacob asked, saying, "Tell _me_ Your name, I pray."
 And He said, "Why _is_ it _that_ you ask about My name?"
 And He blessed him there.

 ###### 30
-So Jacob called the name of the place [^j]Peniel: "For I have seen God face to face, and my life is preserved."
+So Jacob called the name of the place Peniel: "For I have seen God face to face, and my life is preserved."

 ###### 31
-Just as he crossed over [^k]Penuel the sun rose on him, and he limped on his hip.
+Just as he crossed over Penuel the sun rose on him, and he limped on his hip.

 ###### 32
-Therefore to this day the children of Israel do not eat the muscle that shrank, which _is_ on the hip socket, because He [^l]touched the socket of Jacob's hip in the muscle that shrank.
+Therefore to this day the children of Israel do not eat the muscle that shrank, which _is_ on the hip socket, because He touched the socket of Jacob's hip in the muscle that shrank.